 Pets onboard Amtrak

-Once you've gotten your pet on board in their carrier, they has to stay in their carrier while in stations and onboard trains.
-You're also not supposed to leave your pet, but instead keep them with you at all times.
+Once you've gotten your pet on board in their carrier, she has to stay in her carrier while in stations and onboard trains.
+You're also not supposed to leave your pet, but instead, keep her with you at all times.
 When you're in your seat, Amtrak wants you to place your pet carrier under your seat (not under the seat in front of you), except on Amtrak Cascades trains where you can put your pet carrier on the floor in front of the seat next to you.

 Amtrak pet paperwork